DGX Spark · part 30

 ✏️ Correction to Part 28: at publish time, Part 28 wrote "all abliteration variants today optimize for 'lowest refusal rate' — nobody's optimizing for 'highest MTP acceptance'" and called out llmfan46 specifically as "hasn't tuned for spec decode".
 Both statements were already false at publish time.
 Phase 0 surfaced 6 repos predating Part 28, including llmfan46's own native-MTP-preserved release shipped 3 days before our article.
 Part 30 is built on the corrected version of those facts.

-• No one has published per-position acceptance numbers for spec decode against an abliterated body (Part 28 was the first; Part 30 adds the retrained-drafter comparison column)
+- Part 28 was, to the best of our search, the first published per-position acceptance breakdown for spec decode against an abliterated body.
+Part 30 adds the retrained-drafter comparison column.

-• huihui's Gemma 4 26B-A4B abliterated family is the most-downloaded in this niche, so this is the high-leverage point to target
+- huihui's Gemma 4 26B-A4B abliterated is the largest-distribution abliterated repo we found in this niche, which is partly why we targeted it.

 Pipeline